jfhbrook/susitna/README.md

 ### Recreator

-In many BASICS (and in mine), you *don't* save the original source when converting to an IR.
+In many BASICs (and in mine), you *don't* save the original source when converting to an IR.
 This means that I'd need to be able to convert the IR *back* to vaild source code.
 WIC&I calls this recreating.

-As a consequence, the IR will include no-op bytecodes which are *only* necessary for recreating the source.
-The most obvious example is `REM`s, but another example is parentheses.
+Unlike traditional BASIC, however, we will be recreating from a tree, not a bytecode.

 A nice bonus is that my recreator is effectively also the standard formatter, when combined with parsing.

 ### Program

-A `Program` is the core abstraction for storing IR.
-As mentioned, the base IR is in a flat array, which includes field lengths before each encoded line.
+In WIC&I, a `Program` is the core abstraction for storing IR, environment information and certain kinds of metadata useful for recreating source from IR.

-But there are actually lots of other arrays and hashes in the Program.

-The most obvious case is variable values.
-These would be stored in arrays where indexes are inserted into the bytecode by the pre-run procedure.
-Note that, because types are manifest, each type of variable can be stored in a separate collection.

-But it also has lookups that let you recreate fromm the bytecode.
-For example, variable *names* are also stored in arrays.
-Depending on architecture, source line numbers may also be stored in separate arrays as well.

-Finally, the Program contains objects specifying the positions and structures of blocks - think for loops, while loops, multi-line ifs, etc. In the case of for loops, these objects include the start and end lines (easy jumping) and the names/values of their "controlled variables" (i, j, k etc).

-All of that said, function/subroutine variable values are likely to be held on the stack.

-#### Cursor

-I need an abstraction to iterate over the lines of a program.
-In my head, you can call `cursor.next()` or `cursor.seek(lineNo)` on the cursor, and then do `for (const i = cursor.start; i < cursor.end; i++) { ... }` or similar.
-Note, this abstraction may require some changes to support a proper bytecode if ported to a lower level language.
+CI doesn't have this abstraction as such.
+Instead, jlox has a parsed AST, Environments, and so forth; and clox has chunks, closures, the stack and so forth, all stored on its `vm` object (analogous to WIC&I's "runtime").

+This document refers to a `Program` in a WIC&I sense, partially because it was written when I thought I was going to follow it more closely but also because I'm not entirely sure what the actual set of abstractions will look like in practice.
+I intend to use an AST similar to jlox, but with a stack like in clox.

 ### Scanning and Parsing